sparkflows/sparkflows-docs/docs/user-guide/data-preparation/data-cleaning.rst

 Drop Rows With Null
 ----------------------------------------

-Below is a sample workflow which contains Drop Rows With Null processor in Fire Insights.
+Below is a sample workflow which contains Drop Rows With Null processor in Sparkflows.
 It demonstrates the usage of Drop Rows With Null node to remove rows having null value in columns.

 It does the following processing of data: